polyaxon/polyaxon/docs/configuration/custom-logs-storage.md

 sidebar: "configuration"
 ---

-Polyaxon allows to mount a data volume or a cloud storage to store logs.
+Polyaxon allows to mount a volume or a cloud storage to store logs.

 ## Default behaviour